Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Discussion

 Our theory is robust to the details of the exact ecological model used to mathematically represent the community dynamics.
 We show that our framework applies to various ecological models including generalized Lotka-Volterra models and multiple variants of the consumer-resource model (SI Sec.~\ref{sec:gLVderivation}--\ref{sec:gCRM}).
 Moreover, our analysis suggests that parent-mutant coexistence is a generic feature of population genetics in complex communities and is ubiquitous across all of the ecological models we have studied.
 For this reason, we expect the framework developed here to be widely applicable.

 Our theory makes testable predictions for high-resolution strain tracking in natural microbiomes \cite{goyal2022interactions,roodgar2021longitudinal}.
 With high enough temporal resolution, strain dynamics should exhibit intermittent stochastic fluctuations in a range of frequencies \textit{above} the drift barrier (Fig.~\ref{fig:fixProbExplanation}b--c).
-These dynamics should be most pronounced for moderately beneficial mutants with $s \lesssim \eta/2$.
-Importantly, estimating both $f^*$ and $s$ from observed trajectories could enable direct inference of the ecological feedback strength $\eta$ from strain dynamics alone, suggesting an interesting new empirical method for characterizing the importance of ecology in evolutionary dynamics.
+These dynamics should be most pronounced for moderately beneficial mutants with $s_\mathrm{inv} \lesssim \eta/2$.
+Importantly, estimating both $f^*$ and $s_\mathrm{inv}$ from observed trajectories could enable direct inference of the ecological feedback strength $\eta$ from strain dynamics alone, suggesting an interesting new empirical method to quantify the impact of ecology during evolutionary dynamics \cite{ascensao2025frequency}.

 Our findings also have broader implications for inference using population genetics models.
 Current methods largely neglect ecology and for this reason may yield biased estimates of effective population sizes, demographic histories, and selection coefficients.
 Designing predictors that incorporate $\eta$ into coalescent models and demographic inference frameworks has the potential to improve the accuracy of statistical methods, especially in settings where ecology plays an important role in the evolutionary dynamics.
 Our results also have important implications for conservation genetics.
 They suggest that traditional metrics that ignore ecology may under- or over-estimate extinction risks.